iholloma/crdh/_essays/v01-13-growing-strong.md

 Civil War*, edited by Alexandra Oleson and Sanborn C. Brown, 21--32.
 Baltimore, MD: Johns Hopkins University Press, 1976.

----------. *Science in the Federal Government, a History of Policies and Activities to 1940*.
+Dupree, A. Hunter. *Science in the Federal Government, a History of Policies and Activities to 1940*.
 Cambridge, Mass: Belknap Press of Harvard University Press, 1957.